 You need to consider your cat’s size.
 A cat spends the vast majority of its time on the ground, close to your feet.
 This means that your lower appendages carry the most familiar scent of all.

 Your cat understands how important shoes are to you.
 Cats observe their owners constantly.
 Your cat will acknowledge that you cannot leave home without shoes.
 By lying on them, it’s keeping you at home.

 If a feline is reluctant to let you out of its sight, it usually lacks routine.
 The cat may also be lonely, nervous, or skittish.

 My Cat Soils My Dirty Clothes

+If your cat’s litter has not been changed, waste will become trapped in a cat’s paws.
+Inevitably, your cat will tread this through the home.
 If your cat then locates your clothing, it may knead and bunch it up.
 If traces of feces remain trapped in the paws, this will mark your clothes.

 Keeping a Cat Off Clothes

 There is usually nothing to worry about when a cat lies on dirty clothing.
 The only exception is if the clothing contains anything harmful.
 For example, you may have gasoline and oil on your clothes if you work in a garage.
 These substances can be toxic if ingested by a cat.